 One of the primary purposes of forming a revocable living trust is to avoid probate.
-Making a trust isn't all that complicated to accomplish, and you can rest assured knowing that your estate and your beneficiaries won't get bogged down in a court-supervised probate process after your death.
+Making a trust isn't all that complicated to accomplish.
+You can rest assured knowing that your estate and your beneficiaries won't get bogged down in a court-supervised probate process after your death.

 You'll also know that your personal affairs will remain just that—private.
 Your last will becomes a matter of public record when it's submitted for probate.

 A revocable trust is created by writing a trust agreement.
-The agreement involves three primary parties: the trust maker, also called the grantor or settlor; the trustee; and the beneficiary.
+The agreement involves three primary parties who are the trust-maker—also called the grantor or settlor—the trustee, and the beneficiary.
 As the names imply, the trust maker is the individual who makes and funds the trust.
 The beneficiary is the person who benefits from the trust.
 The trustee manages the trust and its property.

 With a typical revocable trust, the trust maker, trustee, and beneficiary are all typically the same person.

-After the trust agreement has been completed and signed, the trust maker will proceed with funding the trust, which involves transferring his assets into its ownership.
-He would normally designate the trust as the beneficiary of his retirement accounts, life insurance, and annuities.
-Real estate is also commonly held in trusts.
+After the trust agreement has been completed and signed, the trust maker will fund the trust, which involves transferring their assets into its ownership.
+They would normally designate the trust as the beneficiary of their retirement accounts, life insurance, and annuities.
+Real estate is also commonly held in trust.

-As trustee, the trust maker will then manage, invest and spend the trust's property for his benefit as beneficiary, and for the benefit of others if he has also named them as beneficiaries of the trust to inherit after his death.
+As a trustee, the trust maker will then manage, invest and spend the trust's property for their benefit as beneficiary, and for the benefit of others if they have also named them as beneficiaries of the trust to inherit after their death.

-The administrative or successor trustee named in the trust agreement will have the legal authority to step into the trust maker's shoes after his death.
-He can then take control of bank accounts, investment accounts, and business interests.
-He can also collect life insurance proceeds, retirement accounts, and annuities, pay the trust maker's final bills, debts and taxes, and distribute the balance of the trust funds to the trust maker's other beneficiaries named in the trust agreement—all without probate and court involvement.
+The administrative or successor trustee named in the trust agreement will have the legal authority to step into the trust maker's shoes after the death of the trust-maker.
+They can take control of bank accounts, investment accounts, and business interests.
+Also, they can collect life insurance proceeds, retirement accounts, and annuities, pay the trust maker's final bills, debts and taxes, and distribute the balance of the trust funds to the other beneficiaries named in the trust agreement—all without probate and court involvement.

 When Probate May Be Required

-One way to avoid such an oversight is to create a "pour-over" will at the same time you create and fund your trust.
-A pour-over will direct that any assets you own outside the trust should move into the trust at the time of your death to be administered to your trust's beneficiaries under the terms of your trust agreement.
+One way to avoid such oversight is to create a "pour-over" will at the same time you create and fund your trust.
+A pour-over can direct any assets you own outside the trust move into the trust at the time of your death to be administered to your trust's beneficiaries under the terms of your trust agreement.